paualberto/slack-full-black-theme/readme.md

 # Slack Full Black Theme

-Fork of [Nockiro/slack-black-theme](https://github.com/Nockiro/slack-black-theme) with full black sidebar.
+Fork of [Nockiro/slack-black-theme](https://github.com/Nockiro/slack-black-theme) with full black sidebar and fixed white text.
 You can use the original CSS url if you want; all the changes are in the snippet below.

 # Preview